J1372/HTTPServer/README.md

 ## Example
 Consumer.cpp provides an example of using the library.

-The public folder contains test front-end files and need to be located in the same directory as the application if using the consumer example.
+The public folder contains test front-end files and needs to be located in the same directory as the application if using the consumer example.